danny-avila/LibreChat/docs/install/user_auth_system.md

 # User/Auth System

+>⚠️ Note: If you're having trouble, before creating a new issue, please search for similar ones on our [#issues thread on our discord](https://discord.gg/weqZFtD9C4) or our [troubleshooting discussion](https://github.com/danny-avila/LibreChat/discussions/categories/troubleshooting) on our Discussions page.
+If you don't find a relevant issue, feel free to create a new one and provide as much detail as possible.

 ## **First Time Setup**

 In order for the auth system to function properly, there are some environment variables that are needed.
 Note that this information is also included in the [/.env.example](/.env.example) file.